 File the Free Application for Federal Student Aid (FAFSA)

-All newly accepted students who wish to be considered for financial aid (Federal, State and Pace institutional aid) must file a Free Application for Federal Student Aid (FAFSA) by November 15, 2021, or within 10 days of your acceptance.
+All newly accepted students who wish to be considered for financial aid (Federal, State and Pace institutional aid) must file a Free Application for Federal Student Aid (FAFSA).

 What you will need in order to file your FAFSA: